Hartmanice (Svitavy District)

 Hartmanice (Hartmannitz) is a municipality and village in Svitavy District in the Pardubice Region of the Czech Republic.
 It has about 300 inhabitants.

 History

 The first written mention of Hartmanice is from 1437, in a donation deed of Emperor Sigismund.

+Demographics

 Sights

 The Chapel of Saint John of Nepomuk on the hill above the village was built in the early 18th century.